iamkyledang/my_chess_engine/README.md

    python myengine.py

 3. **Compile to executable**
+  This will generate a standalone executable myengine.exe

     ```bash
     pyinstaller --onefile myengine.py

-    This will generate a standalone executable:
-    ```bash
-    dist/myengine.exe

 4. ***Test in GUI software***
-    ```bash
-    Download and install Cute Chess GUI
+    Download and install Cute Chess GUI.
     Open the engine manager and add myengine.exe as a UCI engine.